Lethalz/ZetV2/Notes/Cryptography.md

 ## 8. Diffie-Hellman Key Exchange

 Diffie-Hellman (DH) is a method of securely exchanging cryptographic keys over a public channel.
+(Shared secret over an unsecure medium)

 Key Concepts:
 1. Based on the discrete logarithm problem